 Filing businesses taxes as a sole proprietor or LLC is not as complex as you might think—you’ll file your personal income tax return per usual, with a Schedule C form attached.
 The Schedule C is the basic form for reporting income and expenses in your enterprise and feeds into your 1040.

 One of the downsides of running your own business is paying self-employment taxes.
-Regardless if you pay yourself a salary you’ll probably need to fill out a Schedule SE form to figure the taxes due on your earnings.
+Regardless of whether or not you pay yourself a salary, you’ll probably need to fill out a Schedule SE form to figure the taxes due on your earnings.
 Luckily most tax software will do this for you!

 To recap, here are the basic forms you need: